Robert Aumann: Mathematical and scientific contribution

-Sergiu Hart, Abraham Neyman, Yair Tauman, Dov Samet, Ehud Lehrer, Yossi Feinberg, Itai Arieli, Uri Weiss and Yosef Zohar.

 Torah codes controversy

 Aumann has entered the controversy of Bible codes research.
 In his position as both a religious Jew and a man of science, the codes research holds special interest to him.
 He has partially vouched for the validity of the "Great Rabbis Experiment" by Doron Witztum, Eliyahu Rips, and Yoav Rosenberg, which was published in Statistical Science.
 Aumann not only arranged for Rips to give a lecture on Torah codes in the Israel Academy of Sciences and Humanities, but sponsored the Witztum-Rips-Rosenberg paper for publication in the Proceedings of the National Academy of Sciences.
 The academy requires a member to sponsor any publication in its Proceedings; the paper was turned down however.

 In 1996, a committee consisting of Robert J. Aumann, Dror Bar-Natan, Hillel Furstenberg, Isaak Lapides, and Rips, was formed to examine the results that had been reported by H.J.
-Gans regarding the existence of "encoded" text in the bible foretelling events that took place many years after the Bible was written.
+Gans regarding the existence of "encoded" text in the Bible foretelling events that took place many years after the Bible was written.
 The committee performed two additional tests in the spirit of the Gans experiments.
 Both tests failed to confirm the existence of the putative code.

-After a long analysis of the experiment and the dynamics of the controversy, stating for example that "almost everybody included [in the controversy] made up their mind early in the game" Aumann concluded: "A priori, the thesis of the Codes research seems wildly improbable...
+After a long analysis of the experiment and the dynamics of the controversy, stating for example that "almost everybody included [in the controversy] made up their mind early in the game," Aumann concluded: "A priori, the thesis of the Codes research seems wildly improbable...
 Research conducted under my own supervision failed to confirm the existence of the codes – though it also did not establish their non-existence.
 So I must return to my a priori estimate, that the Codes phenomenon is improbable".